-There are other characters, such as Kip's dad (Kip, older) and Kip's not-quite-girlfriend (a Kip spin-off series).
-But The Broken Eye's bid for emotional engagement is very focused and, within that focus, extremely successful.
-It know what (a certain marketing/demographic segment of) you wants, and it delivers that want.
+There are other characters, such as Kip's dad (Kip, older) and Kip's not-quite-girlfriend (Kip, the spin-off series).
+But The Broken Eye's bid for emotional engagement is very focused and, within that remit, extremely successful.
+It knows what (a certain marketing/demographic segment of) you want, and it delivers that want.
 WITH SPLOSIONS.3

 Is it embarrassing?
 Eh.
 It is what it is - laddish, but in a fumblingly chivalric way.
-Not particularly thoughtful, and certainly not progressive, but, you know, not actively reactive, which is kind of a nice difference.
-There are, I suppose, only two types of women in this book: hot or old.
+Not particularly thoughtful, and certainly not progressive, but, you know, not actively reactive, which - at this point - is a nice difference.
+There are, I suppose, only two types of women in this book: hot and old.
 But Teia, for example, is... a character.
-She doesn't have any agency, but not in a malicious way: her primary conflict is her quest for freedom, and she certainly wants it.
-I'm not going to hold this up as the progressive future of fantasy, but there are also much worse.
+She doesn't have any agency, I mean, let's not go crazy.
+But it is not in an overtly malicious way: her primary conflict is her quest for freedom, and she certainly wants it.
+I'm not going to hold this up as stepping stone towards the progressive future of fantasy, but there are also much worse.

 Is it different?
 No. The Broken Eye UPAWESOMES well, but that's hardly a new approach to fantasy.

 So where's that leave the book in DGLA terms?
 A bit like Valour, I can see myself recommending the Lightbringer series - primarily to younger readers.4 That's no 'bad' thing in and of itself.
-And, again, as a series, I think Lightbringer (to date) could make a bid for 'best of...' based on pure entertainment value - it is the Mentos and Coke of fantasy, and that's a genuine blast.
-As a single book, it is hard to say The Broken Eye is the best of anything, it is a fragment of a whole, and can't - and shouldn't - be judged as an individual volume.5
+And, as a series, I think Lightbringer (to date) could make a bid for 'Best of the Year' based on pure entertainment value alone.
+It is the Mentos and Coke of fantasy, cheap, sticky, and a genuine blast.
+As a single book, however, it is hard to say The Broken Eye is a fragment of a whole, and can't - and shouldn't - be judged as an individual volume.5

 1: I've made the comparison between the Lightbringer series and Vampire Academy in the past, and I'm sticking to it.
 They're exactly the same thing: school stories that 'go epic', combining angsty romance, a variety of Chosen One plotlines and meticulous magic systems.
 And they're both a lot of fun.
 Sad to say that the readers of one series wouldn't be caught dead reading the other, because, you know, 'they don't like that sort of thing'.↩